-When rights were termed "unalienable" in this sense, it did not mean that they could not be transferred without consent, but that their nature made them untransferrable.
+When rights were termed 'unalienable' in this sense, it did not mean that they could not be transferred without consent, but that their nature made them untransferrable.

 This was a proposition peculiarly congenial to Dissenting radicalism.
 For it freedom of conscience was inseparable from moral agency.
-[1969, 45]

-Richard Price (1723-1791), a dissenting Presbyterian minister from Wales, was a well-rounded thinker with contributions in moral philosophy, political theory, economics, and mathematics in addition to more religious endeavors.
-With the outbreak of the American Revolution, Price courageously published a work, Observations on the Nature of Civil Liberty, which sided with the Americans' claim that Great Britain is attempting to rob them of that liberty to which every member of society and all civil communities have a natural and unalienable title.
-[1771, Part I, reprinted in Peach 1979, 67]
+Richard Price (1723-91), a dissenting Presbyterian minister from Wales, was a well-rounded thinker with contributions in moral philosophy, political theory, economics, and mathematics in addition to more religious endeavors.
+With the outbreak of the American Revolution, Price courageously published a work, Observations on the Nature of Civil Liberty, which sided with the Americans' claim "that Great Britain is attempting to rob them of that liberty to which every member of society and all civil communities have a natural and unalienable title" (1771, part I, repr.
+Peach 1979, p.
+67).
 This and later works by Price earned him the respect and admiration of the American revolutionaries.
-Tom Paine in The Rights of Man launched his famous attack on Burke's Reflections on the Revolution in France by noting that "a great part of [Burke's] work is taken up with abusing Dr. Price (one of the best-hearted men that lives)..." [reprinted in Dishman 1971, 167].
+Tom Paine in The Rights of Man launched his famous attack on Burke's Reflections on the Revolution in France by noting that "a great part of (Burke's) work is taken up with abusing Dr. Price (one of the best-hearted men that lives)..." (repr.
+Dishman 1971, p.
+167).

-Price build his political theory on

-that principle of spontaneity or self-determination which constitutes us agents or which gives us a command over our actions, rendering them properly ours, and not effects of the operation of any foreign cause.
-[1776, Part I, sec.
-I, reprinted in Peach 1979, 67-68]

-Price divides liberty into its physical, moral, religious, and civil components but "there is one general idea that runs through them all, I mean the idea of self-direction, or self-government" [in Peach 1979, 68].
+Price build his political theory on "that principle of spontaneity or self-determination which constitutes us agents or which gives us a command over our actions, rendering them properly ours, and not effects of the operation of any foreign cause" (1776, part I, section I, repr.
+Peach 1979, pp. 67-8).
+He divides liberty into its physical, moral, religious, and civil components but "there is one general idea that runs through them all, I mean the idea of self-direction, or self-government" (in Peach 1979, p.
+68).
 Any contract pretending to transfer the right of a people's self-determination to another state would be non-binding.

 Neither can any state acquire such an authority over other states in virtue of any compacts or cessions.
 This is a case in which compacts are not binding.
 Civil liberty is, in this respect, on the same footing with religious liberty.
 As no people can lawfully surrender their religious liberty by giving up their right of judging for themselves in religion, or by allowing any human beings to prescribe to them what faith they shall embrace, or what mode of worship they shall practise, so neither can any civil societies lawfully surrender their civil liberty by giving up to any extraneous jurisdiction their power of legislating for themselves and disposing their property.
-[Ibid., 78-79]